ELEVATE-Project/survey-project-creation-service/README.md

 **Example Flow**:

-1. Org admin configures `data_managers: ["analyst", "supervisor"]` in SCP
+1. Org admin configures `data_managers: ["program_manager"]` in SCP
 2. Program designer publishes a program in SCP
 3. Program moves to consumption service
-4. Users with "analyst" or "supervisor" roles can now access analytics in consumption service
+4. Users with "program_manager" role can now access analytics in consumption service
 5. These roles have no special access in SCP itself

 ---